bamos/bamos.github.io/index.md

 + I created **Spindle**
-  as a summer intern at Adobe Research before starting my PhD, which is a web analytics engine built with Scala, Spark, and Parquet, The code is openly available
+  as a summer intern at Adobe Research before starting my PhD, which is a web analytics engine built with Scala, Spark, and Parquet.
+  The code is openly available
   [on GitHub](https://github.com/adobe-research/spindle).
 + **STREAM**: